Andreasgdp/Wishing-Plan/README.md

 You can also view a dashboard with a summary of their wishes and their progress towards achieving them.
 This app is useful for helping you save money and plan for their future purchases.

+# Open Source

+Wishting Plan is an open source project.
+We welcome contributions from the community.
+There are many ways to contribute to the project, from writing tutorials or blog posts, submitting bug reports and feature requests or writing code which can be incorporated into Wishing Plan itself.
+Here is a list of some of the ways you can contribute to the project:

+-   [Report bugs](https://github.com/Andreasgdp/Wishing-Plan/issues) - If you find a bug, please report it in the issue tracker.
+-   [Suggest new features](https://github.com/Andreasgdp/Wishing-Plan/issues) - If you have an idea for a new feature, please suggest it in the issue tracker.
+-   [Implement new features](https://github.com/Andreasgdp/Wishing-Plan/issues) - If you want to implement a new feature, please create an issue in the issue tracker and describe the feature you want to implement.
+This will allow us to discuss the feature and make sure it fits with the project.
+-   [Improve code quality](https://github.com/Andreasgdp/Wishing-Plan#repo-health-information) - We use SonarCloud and CodeScene to measure the code quality of our project.
+You can help us improve the code quality by fixing bugs and vulnerabilities.
+-   In the future, we will want to implement translations of the app.
+If you are interested in helping us with this, please contact us at [wishing.plan.com@gmail.com](mailto: 'wishing.plan.com@gmail.com').

+# Development

 ## [Project Board](https://app.zenhub.com/workspaces/mealtime-63451d87af35b0d2cfc42e0c/board)

 **IMPORTANT**: In order to see our project board on ZenHub, you need to have an account and have connected it with your GitHub account.

 For development management we are using [ZenHub Board](https://app.zenhub.com/workspaces/wishing-plan-637b3ad68b9646001dfac86a/board).
 It is recommended to install the browser [extension for ZenHub](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en), to be able to view information from our ZenHub board within GitHub.

 **NOTE:** ZenHub is not needed as the issues we are working on are shared between GitHub and ZenHub.